 Crawling means a Google bot has analyzed your page.
 Indexing means the bot has understood/classified your page and has included that as part of the index.

-All crawled pages might not be indexed, although if a page has been indexed, it has been crawled before.
+All crawled pages might not be indexed, although if a page is indexed, it has been crawled before.

-Now, that we’ve fairly understood Crawling and Indexing.
-Let’s take a look at the easier of the three – Rankings!
+Now, that we’ve reasonably understood Crawling and Indexing, let’s take a look at the easier of the three – Rankings!

 What is Ranking?

-Search engines fetch the most appropriate result and display it to the user as soon as they enter the query.
-Google refers to this as ‘Serving’.
+Search engines fetch the most relevant result and display it to the user as soon as they enter the query.
+Google refers to this as ‘Serving.’
 Once the indexed page matches the query, it is relevant to the user and will answer the query, resulted get ranked.

 This answer/ranking isn’t universal, of course.

-If you were to search for a query in one country vs another, it’ll vary.
-It varies even from a user to user, based on factors akin to personalization.
+If you were to search for a query in one country vs. another, it’d vary.
+It varies even from a user to user based on factors akin to personalization.

 What are the ranking factors because of which rankings vary for users?